Thinking about a Mini/micro IVF cycle…confused? Could it all just be hype in order to draw in patients?

 Mini/Micro IVF is a very poor substitute for the real IVF

 I have seen some actually call it a “scam”.
 I personally would not go that far, but I do believe it is misleading to tell people that it is better than traditional IVF.
 But, I have even seen some programs give these cycles special names with Scandinavian countries attached as if giving the process a European name will make it more successful!
 You should take the time to look to see success rates of the programs who use these cycles.
 All clinics must send their data to the CDC and report “live birth rates”.
 Before you waste your resources, you should explore and not just listen to the hype.

-Fertility Partnership performs traditional IVF for as low as $7500 and is reporting a 61.9% live birth rate for women 35 and under.
+Fertility Partnership performs traditional IVF for much less than other programs and is reporting higher live birth rates.